 6. Focus on one thing at a time

 You know you need to do the laundry, make sure everything for dinner is in the house, and get your work done.
-You want to bake cookies and make jewelry with the kids.
+You want to bake cookies and make nice jewelry with the kids just like this new pinky ring for men.
 There are so many things to do that it can feel like your only option is to do it all at once.

 This is not going to help you be more productive as a mom.
 In fact, it’s halting your productivity.

 You need to focus on one thing at a time.
 I know!
 I used to be an avid multi-tasker.
 I loved it.
 But since focusing on one task at a time, I’ve admittedly found that it’s much better for my productivity.
 I get through one task quicker and can move onto the next.
 I also do that task better.

 7. Find out how others are being more productive as a mom

 You’re not alone.
 There are so many other moms out there struggling with productivity.
 Not all of them are WAHMs, but they still struggle with productivity and feeling like they can do everything.

 It’s time to find your tribe.
 You need to figure out who your group is and who can help each other.